Priest River Police Department

 Nicki joined the department as our clerk in September 2012.
 She is a graduate of Idaho State University where she obtained a degree in Secondary Education with an emphasis in Political Science.
 Nicki, along with her husband Tim and their two children, moved to Priest River in the Spring of 2011.
 She enjoys living in a small community again, having grown up in a small South Eastern Idaho community of 700 people.

-She enjoys all things athletically related and has volunteered as a coach for her children’s soccer and basketball teams.
+She enjoys all things athletically related and volunteers as a coach for her children’s basketball teams.
 She has also served as a volunteer in the City of Priest River’s annual “Pick It Up Priest River” spring cleanup event.
+Nicki currently serves on the Distinguished Young Women Board in Priest River.

 Code Enforcement Officer Cindy Bulling joined the police department in February 2012.
 She has a bachelor’s degree from Eastern Washington University and is a member of the Code Enforcement Professionals of Idaho and the National Animal Control Association.